 What Materials Do They Work With?

 Sewing isn’t just sewing.
-Sample makers often specialize in fabrics, or in clothing types that require specialist fabric-handling skills and equipment.
-Leather and high-weight denim are notorious for requiring specialist equipment — neither can be sewn at all with standard sewing machines and needles.
+Sample makers often specialize in fabrics or clothing types requiring specialist fabric-handling skills and equipment.
+Leather and high-weight denim are notorious for requiring specialist equipment — neither can be sewn with standard sewing machines and needles.

 However, other fabrics, from the very thin to the very sheer, can also require special handling.
 If you’re creating a collection from lace and full-grain horsehide, make sure you find a sample maker with a track record of handling both successfully.